Forcing Calculator

 Force any number with the equals button

-Set the force quickly using the memory function
+Quick set using the memory function

-Looks and behaves like a normal calculator
+Looks and behaves like a standard calculator

 Options